Oldman10000/ski-carinthia/README.md

 #### CSS

 * Figcaption in resort detail page copied and adapted from this [codepen](https://codepen.io/jhermansen/pen/YqEReZ)
-* Fancybox CSS used for zoomed in resort-map image taken from this fancyapps [playground](https://fancyapps.com/playground/gd)
+* Fancybox CSS used for zoomed-in resort-map image taken from this fancyapps [playground](https://fancyapps.com/playground/gd)

 #### JavaScript